 Who is eligible to participate in the program?

-- Planning to teach science and technology within the NL K-12 school system
+- Currently residing in NL and is planning to teach within the NL K-12 school system.

 How do I apply?